We al know that plastics are a major issue for our health and our environment.

 - Zooplankton grow more slowly and reproduce less successfully in the presence of microplastics.
-This is a big problem because zooplankton are an essential element of the aquatic food chain, acting as intermediaries between algae and the larger invertebrate predators and fish who in turn feed on them.
+This is a big problem because zooplankton are an essential element of the aquatic food chain.
+They act as intermediaries between algae and the larger invertebrate predators and fish who in turn feed on them.

 Microplastics: Look out for plastic-made home products

-- Bottled water: In 2018 a study was made of brands of bottled water purchased in 19 locations in nine different countries that were tested for microplastic contamination.
+In 2018, brands of bottled water, purchased in 19 locations and in 9 different countries, were tested for microplastic contamination.
 The result?
 Of the 259 total bottles processed, 93% showed some sign of microplastic contamination!

-- Cosmetics: The cosmetic industry is another major culprit: A lot of cosmetic products contain microbeads that are often used as emulsifying agents or just as cheap fillers.
-From sunscreen and shampoos to make-up and deodorants, microplastics are used in all kinds of products we can find at home.
-Plastic particles from these can be absorbed into the skin or, in the case of products like lipstick or lip balm, directly ingested.
+The cosmetic industry is another major culprit: A lot of cosmetic products contain microbeads.
+These are often used as emulsifying agents or just as cheap fillers.
+From sunscreen and shampoos to make-up and deodorants: microplastics are used in all kinds of products we can find at home.
+Plastic particles from these can be absorbed into the skin.
+Or, in the case of products like lipstick or lip balm, we directly ingest them.
 If they remain on the skin they are eventually washed down the drain and could make their way to the oceans.

 Microplastics: How to counteract their negative effects?